What is selenium?

-If you enjoy a seafood-rich diet or keep plenty of brazil nuts on hand, it’s relatively easy to get enough selenium from the food you eat.
-For vegetarians or people with nut allergies, however, sourcing selenium can be hard, and it’s always tricky getting the nutrients you need when you hardly have time in your day to sit down and eat.
+If you enjoy a seafood-rich diet or like to snack on brazil nuts, it’s relatively easy to get enough selenium from the food you eat.
+For vegans or people with nut allergies, however, sourcing selenium can be hard, and it’s always tricky getting the nutrients you need when you hardly have time in your day to sit down and eat.

-- Cardiovascular functions: Selenium prevents fats in your body from oxidizing, which helps reduce cardiovascular inflammation and prevent heart conditions.
+Cardiovascular functions: Selenium prevents fats in your body from oxidising, which helps reduce cardiovascular inflammation and prevent heart conditions.

-- Thyroid functions: Selenium is almost as important to proper thyroid functioning as iodine.
+Thyroid functions: Selenium is almost as important for proper thyroid functioning as iodine.

-Selenium deficiency can cause reduced levels of thyroid hormone, which results in hypothyroidism.
+Selenium deficiency can cause reduced levels of thyroid hormone, which can result in hypothyroidism.
 Symptoms of this thyroid condition include weight gain, low energy levels, feeling cold, and mental fog.

 Both men and women can suffer from fertility issues when they’re deficient in selenium.
 In women, selenium deficiency can cause miscarriages, and in men, deficiency in this mineral can cause lower sperm counts.